W3 Total Cache WordPress Plugin

 -

-- Go to the Plugins section, then click on Installed Plugins.
+- Go to Plugins, then click on Installed Plugins.

 - Afterward, click on the Delete link.

-- At the confirmation for deleting the plugin, click Yes, Delete these files.
+- At the confirmation for deleting the plugin, click OK.